BA Lee College, 1989

 M.Div.
 Church of God School of Theology, 1991

-Dr. Cranfill’s pediatric work spans 10 years of caring for terminally-ill children, adolescents, and their families.
-His D.Min. dissertation was titled “Giving Sorrow Words: Turning Mourning into Dancing- Improving the Quality of Life in Terminally-Ill Children, Adolescents, and Adults Through the Use of Therapeutic Videography.
+Dr. Cranfill’s has extensive pediatric and adult experience.
+His pediatric work spans 10 years of caring for terminally ill children, adolescents, and their families.
+His D.Min. dissertation was titled “Giving Sorrow Words: Turning Mourning into Dancing- Improving the Quality of Life in Terminally-Ill Children, Adolescents, and Adults Through the Use of Therapeutic Videography.”
 Dr. Cranfill’s second dissertation is titled, “Shared Vulnerabilities: Coalescing Contributors to the Problem of Substance Misuse and Abuse Among Nurses – A Qualitative Study.”

-Dr. Cranfill’s interests include grief work, trauma, spirituality, and research.
+Currently, Dr. Cranfill maintains a small private counseling practice dedicated to nurses and other healthcare providers.
+His interests include grief work, trauma, complex trauma, suicide, spirituality, and research.
 Dr. Cranfill has contributed to and edited several works related to perinatal grief and loss.